-KBK Group Managing Director Jaya Vyshnavi Koppisetty Honored with HMTV Nari Puraskar 2023 | www.lokmattimes.com
+KBK Group Managing Director Jaya Vyshnavi Koppisetty honored with HMTV Nari Puraskar 2023 | www.lokmattimes.com

-Managing Director of KBK Group, Mrs. Koppisetty Jaya Vyshnavi, has been awarded the prestigious HMTV Nari Puraskar 2023 Award

-Hyderabad (Telangana) [India], April 3: The Managing Director of KBK Group, Mrs. Koppisetty Jaya Vyshnavi, has been awarded the prestigious HMTV Nari Puraskar 2023 Award for her outstanding achievements in the IT & Healthcare industry.
+Hyderabad (Telangana) [India], April 1 (/PNN): The Managing Director of KBK Group, Koppisetty Jaya Vyshnavi, has been awarded the prestigious HMTV Nari Puraskar 2023 Award for her outstanding achievements in the IT & Healthcare industry.

-Telangana Education Minister Smt.
-Sabitha Indra Reddy, BRS MLC Smt.
-Kavitha, Smt.
-Roja Selvamani (Minister for Tourism, Culture and Youth Advancement of Andhra Pradesh), and Smt.
-Laxmi Rao (CEO, HMTV) all attended an extravagant ceremony to felicitate Mrs. Koppisetty Jaya Vyshnavi and recognize her hard work throughout her career.
+Telangana Education Minister Sabitha Indra Reddy, BRS MLC Kavitha, Roja Selvam (Minister for Tourism, Culture and Youth Advancement of Andhra Pradesh), and Laxmi Rao (CEO, HMTV) all attended an extravagant ceremony to felicitate Koppisetty Jaya Vyshnavi and recognize her hard work throughout her career.

-Mrs Koppisetty Jaya Vyshnavi said: “It’s truly humbling to receive this award – it serves as a testament not only to my success but also that of KBK Hospitals and our dedication to providing quality healthcare solutions around the world.”
-She went on to thank Telangana Education Minister Smt Sabitha Indra Reddy, MLC Smt Kavitha, Roja Selvamani (Minister for Tourism, Culture and Youth Advancement of Andhra Pradesh) and Laxmi Rao (CEO at hmtv) for recognizing her accomplishments with the HMTV Nari Puraskar 2023 Award.
+Koppisetty Jaya Vyshnavi said: "It's truly humbling to receive this award - it serves as a testament not only to my success but also that of KBK Hospitals and our dedication to providing quality healthcare solutions around the world."
+She went on to thank Telangana Education Minister Sabitha Indra Reddy, MLC Kavitha, Roja Selvam (Minister for Tourism, Culture and Youth Advancement of Andhra Pradesh) and Laxmi Rao (CEO at hmtv) for recognizing her accomplishments with the HMTV Nari Puraskar 2023 Award.

 The HMTV Nari Puraskar Awards are presented to women who have made exceptional contributions to various fields in the Telugu states.
 Jaya Vyshnavi's award is a testament to her dedication and hard work in the IT sector.
 In her acceptance speech, Jaya Vyshnavi stated that she was honored to receive the award on behalf of KBK Group and expressed her gratitude to the team for their support and cooperation.
 She further emphasized the importance of recognizing women's achievements in various fields and encouraged other women to pursue their dreams and make a difference.